WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

     (Array[ByteSeq] iso^, USize)
 ```

-A request has an operation tag, an operation specifying byte, and two
+A request has an operation tag number, an operation specifying byte, and two
-arrays of arguments: one of type `USize` for integers and one of type
+arrays of arguments: one of the Pony language’s type `USize` for integers and one of Pony’s type
 `ByteSeq` for strings/byte arrays.
 Depending on the operation byte
 `op`, the caller includes the appropriate number of elements in each
 respective array.